-LittleBigHelp aims to create better opportunities and long-lasting positive effects for vulnerable children in India, by providing them with a safe environment, caretaking adults, healthy food and education.
+LittleBigHelp aims to create better opportunities and lasting positive effects for vulnerable children in India, by providing them with a safe environment, caretaking adults, nutritious food and access to quality education.

 LittleBigHelp in brief

 LittleBigHelp aims to empower vulnerable children and adults in West Bengal, India to create a brighter future for themselves, their family and their community.
 Among their projects are a Girls' Hostel, Boys' Hostel, Community Centres that provide school preparation for out-of-school children in the slums, Skill Development courses for adults, Computer Centres for youth and a Centre for Special Education for children with special needs1.